Enhance your home’s curb appeal and market value. Most roofing installations can be completed in just 1 day!

 One-story ranch-style houses can be converted to multi-story dwellings with a simple raising of the roof, and this form of conversion is not unusual for folks here in New Haven–often, it’s upwardly mobile, dual-earning households with growing families who find they simply need more room, but don’t care to uproot their kids from school and friends.
 Two- and 3-story conversions required lots of skill by New Haven roofing companies which can “pop the tops” off 1-story dwellings in order to create more striking, elegant, and family-friendly homes.

 For new builds in the New Haven area, builders, architects and homeowners want to express themselves, and roof materials and colors are part of that self expression.
 Asphalt shingle, metal roofing, ceramic tile, solar shingles, slate and shake roofing…the choices run the gamut.
-Maumee River Construction can help you realize the roof you want at a cost you can manage, so give Maumee River Construction a chance to bid on your roof repair or replacement project!
+Maumee River Roofing can help you realize the roof you want at a cost you can manage, so give Maumee River Roofing a chance to bid on your roof repair or replacement project!
 You won’t be sorry, as we are passionate about roofing, how it emerged over time and how it has become such an integral part of your comfort, protection and energy-efficient lifestyle.

 New Haven homes range in style and age, and so do all the roofs covering them.
 Your roof is your first defense against these elements.
 With proper maintenance, a roof can withstand serious weather events year-round.
-Maumee River Construction performs superior roofing work on northern Indiana home and commercial properties and we’d be delighted to serve you.
+Maumee River Roofing performs superior roofing work on northern Indiana home and commercial properties and we’d be delighted to serve you.